gayatrig19/we-travellers-frontend/README.md

   - language of the document for screen readers.
   - alerts coming up 'Reduntant link-Adjacent links go to the same URL', however as it doesn't come up as an error, I have left it in.
 The warnings are mainly for signup, signin.
 Also for the comments link on post list view which takes user to comments section in post detail view and two links to home page from 'home' link and logo.
-  - The errors for form labels are not resolved and left for later due to time constraint.
+  - The errors for form labels are not resolved and left for later due to time constraint, will be addressed in future enhancements.

 - Accessibility test result for [website](https://res.cloudinary.com/dpzitpjjc/image/upload/v1716938607/wave_accessibility_testing_vo9lfh.png)